vhspace/.github/profile/README.md

 # <img src="https://vhspace.org/vhs1.svg" alt="VH Space Logo" width="40" /> VHSpace

 Welcome to the **Virtual Hacker Space** GitHub repository!
-VH Space is a collaborative platform dedicated to fostering creativity, innovation, and community-driven projects.
+VHSpace is a collaborative group of hackers dedicated to fostering creativity, innovation, and community-driven projects.
 Join us to build, share, and inspire.

 <img src="https://vhspace.org/vhs1.svg" alt="VH Space Banner" width="800" />

 ## About VHSpace

-VH Space is a virtual hub where individuals and teams collaborate on open-source projects, share ideas, and create impactful solutions.
+VHSpace is a virtual hub where individuals and teams collaborate on open-source projects, share ideas, and create impactful solutions.
 Our mission is to empower creators through inclusivity, experimentation, and shared knowledge.

 ### Key Features:
 - **Collaborative Projects**: Join or propose initiatives in tech, design, and more.